 For players not competing at the professional level, the source of fatigue may be confused with inadequate food intake.
-Fatigue, however, may not originate from energy intake (e.g. food) alone.
-The sources of fatigue may be due to decreased physical fitness/strength, lack of sleep, or biomarkers associated with recovery that are not optimized.
+Fatigue, however, may not originate from energy intake (or lack thereof) alone.
+Instead, the sources may be decreased physical fitness/strength, lack of sleep, or biomarkers associated with recovery that are not optimized.
 The solution to reducing fatigue is not necessarily to eat more, but to find out what specifically is causing the fatigue.
 In the case of pro tennis players, it usually involves strategically adding in recovery time.
 For others, the answers lie elsewhere.

 At one point in my 10+ year tennis career, I experienced unrelenting exhaustion during hours of daily training and weekends of tournaments – in the heat of Florida – and it was happening very quickly.
 I learned through a blood test that my fatigue on the court was due to anemia (i.e., a low level of healthy red blood cells).
 As a result, I increased my iron intake, which lead to improved stamina and more wins.
 In retrospect, I believe my performance would have improved even more if I increased my sleep too.

 Below is a list of biomarkers that can reveal potential sources of fatigue and recommendations of performance enhancing nutrients that may help counteract fatigue and increase overall tennis performance.

 Biomarkers that affect feelings of fatigue

 Glucose – Blood glucose (aka "blood sugar") is the main source of energy for the body.
 And while it's important to have appropriate levels for the stop-and-go nature of tennis, higher carbohydrate intake is not always the answer for better performance.
 Intake should be adjusted with the intensity and duration of the match in mind.
 Planning for a more grueling match?
 Be sure to increase your intake.